-We are seeking interventions proven to have substantial impact.
-Our ideal intervention will target people living in extreme poverty.
+However, we are open to other ideas and are still seeking interventions proven to have substantial impact.
+We have a few ideas on what these interventions may look like.
+Our ideal intervention will target people living in extreme rural poverty.
 It should also be proven to substantially increase impact metrics, like household income or household consumption.
 There must also be a large delivery gap, where large numbers of people are not expected to have access to this intervention in the next decade.
+Currently we think there may be an opportunity for an intervention that distributes a bundle of agroforestry inputs alongside training and support, or expands access to weather index insurance to reduce vulnerability to climate shocks.